boostorg/hana/README.md

 >::value, "");
 ```

+## Rationales

+### Why not provide forward declaration headers as in the MPL11?
+A lot of methods are in fact lambdas.
+Since we can't forward declare those,
+it makes little sense to have forward declaration headers.

 ## Todo
-- Should we provide forward declaration headers like in MPL11?
-If so, should
-  only the forward decl. be necessary to instantiate typeclasses?
-If so, it
-  should be documented that including `typeclass.hpp` is only necessary if
-  one needs the default methods.
-- Complete documentation w/ examples for everything.
 - Write a tutorial.
 - Provide a Main page for the Doxygen documentation.
 - Consider making function objects automatically curriable.
 This could allow